tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 handshake.

-If a server receives a ClientHello with an invalid cookie, it MUST NOT terminate the handshake with an "illegal_parameter" alert.
+If a server receives a ClientHello with an invalid cookie, it MUST terminate the handshake with an "illegal_parameter" alert.
 This allows the client to restart the connection from scratch without a cookie.